 She also spent six seasons umpiring in England’s prestigious National League, working her way up to the Women’s Premier Panel and the Men’s B Panel as well as umpiring over 80 of British University league matches and the women’s BUCS final twice.

 Keely retired from the FIH lists in 2017 after accumulating 107 outdoor and 7 indoor caps over 28 tournaments.
-Back home, she contributes to the umpiring community in Canada through clinics, umpire coaching and mentorship, and has been an umpire manager for 14 years.
+Back home, she contributes to the umpiring community in Canada through clinics, umpire coaching and mentorship.
+She’s been a domestic umpire manager for 14 years and begins her training to become an FIH umpire manager in the summer of 2018.
 She plays division 2 hockey, coaches the division 1 Phoenix FHC team, and occasionally emigrates stateside and guest-coaches for the California club Oh Yeah!.
 She frequently writes on umpiring, hockey and other issues.